mhadam/snowplow.wiki-fork/setup-guide/2c-setup-a-data-store-source/AWS-Lambda-source-setup.md

 The `collector` field is the URL of your collector, for example `http://com.acme:8080/`.
 Under `s3` the `buckets` field is an array of the buckets you wish to monitor.
 These buckets must exist prior to run and will not be created by the script.

+The `app_id` field is the namespace to give your events, for example `com.snowplow.s3lambda`.

 **N.B. bucket names here should not include the s3:// prefix**